mui/material-ui/docs/pages/blog/mui-product-comparison.md

 MUI System is a set of CSS utilities to help you build custom designs more efficiently when working with MUI component libraries like Material UI, Joy UI, and MUI Base.

-The System gives you a set of flexible, generic wrapper components like Box and Container that can be quickly customized using the sx prop.
+The System gives you a set of flexible, generic wrapper components like Box and Container that can be quickly customized using the `sx` prop.
 This prop lets you define styles directly within the components themselves, rather than creating bulky and redundant const definitions with styled-components.
 It also gives you direct access to your theme's custom design tokens to ensure consistency in one-off styles.
-Learn more on the sx prop page.

 Get started in the [MUI System docs](/system/getting-started/overview/).